okwolf/hyperapp-fx/README.md

 Describes an effect that will send an HTTP request using [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch) and then call an action with the response.
 If you are using a browser from the Proterozoic Eon like Internet Explorer you will want a [`fetch` polyfill](https://github.com/github/fetch).
 An optional `options` parameter supports the same [options as `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch#Parameters) plus an additional `response` property specifying which [method to use on the response body](https://developer.mozilla.org/en-US/docs/Web/API/Body#Methods), defaulting to "json".

-A simple HTTP GET request with a JSON response:
+Example HTTP GET request with a JSON response:

 ```js
 import { withEffects, http } from "hyperapp-effects"